FreeBogone/FreeBogone/README.md

 - 👋 Hi, I’m @FreeBogone
 - 👀 I’m interested in ...
 Creating useful tools that people love to use
 - 🌱 I’m currently learning ...
-Vue.js and Machine Learning
+React Native, Typescript, Expo and Machine Learning
 - 📫 How to reach me ... botruelove2002@gmail.com

 <!---